finos/rune-dsl/documentation/documentation.rst

 Meta-data keys that are generated by a hashing algorithm from an object's attribute values often find a practical use by implementors for reconciling and matching data, where equality between hash values is considered a proxy for a data match.

 In some cases, it is necessary to remove some of an object's attribute values from the hashing algorithm, when those values are not required in the reconciliation but risk adding noise in the hash that could generate false negatives.
 This is typically the case for meta-data qualifiers associated to attribute values (such as meta-data keys), which may themselves be automatically generated by an algorithm.
-These may result in differences between two documents, even if those documents would have the same actual values.
+These may result in differences between two objects, even if those documents would have the same actual objects.

 An implementation of such partial key used to be provided as a feature of the Rosetta DSL (with a ``partialKey`` annotation).
 It has now been de-commissioned, until further evaluation of its usage emerges that may lead to a redesign of this feature.